 Hydro-Man is able to bodily transform himself into a watery liquid substance; he can access secure areas and small openings with relative ease; when his bodily mass is dispersed in this form it simply reforms, albeit slowly depending on how far apart the mass was.
 All of Hydro-Man's cells remain fully under his control when he is in his liquid state.
 Hydro-Man can also merge with and manipulate larger bodies of water when he is in his water form.
 He can increase his mass and cause tidal waves.
 He can turn parts of his body to liquid while retaining the rest of his human form, allowing him to slip from a foe's grasp or have projectiles like bullets harmlessly pass through him.
 Through great mental exertion, Hydro-Man can also turn to ice and steam.
 Other examples of manipulating his watery form include firing off small streams such as a fire hose, shaping parts of his body into 'solid-water', constructs, and mixing himself with other compounds for different effects.
 However, this last example can be used against him, since certain substances can either harden him (like cement or concrete), or make him feel sick (such as fire-extinguishers and chlorine).
 The Wizard enhanced his powers, through the use of sophisticated equipment.
 These artificial enhancements granted him increased and more precise control over bodies of water and moisture near him, which he demonstrated by absorbing nearly all the moisture in the Trapster's body.

+Other upgrades he would receive through retrofitted villain tech from The Broker would increase his focus power.
 Hydro-Man claims that he has not aged since he gained his powers.

 Hydro-Man possesses a certain degree of superhuman strength, and has been shown to be an exceptionally skilled fighter, and adept at using his powers for that purpose.
 In some incarnations, depending on the writer, Hydro-Man can form his forearms into weapons such as Sandman does, except that Bench's weapons are made of ice.